hopsoft/coast/README.md

 * Support for **html, xml, and json** formats
 * Sinatra like **DSL** for hooking into action callbacks
 * **Implicit security** via authorization with your favorite libs *...such as CanCan*

 &nbsp;

-I know, I know... you're wondering, "don't other libs, *such as ActiveScaffold*, already provide RESTfulness?"

-Some certainly do, but how many do it with a lightweight 200 line file and security as a top priority?

-&nbsp;